felskeM/shpe-uwm/README.md

 - Modern, minimal style guide (see `/style-guide`)
 - Focus on real text, contrast, and UX polish

-## 📢 Contributing
+## 📢 Contribution

-We're excited to build this together!
+My name is Matthew Felske --but most call me Mateo-- and I am part of the executive board for SHPE @ UWM as a webmaster.
+All descriptive content and media wouldn't be possible without my fellow board members who you can find on the site.

-Feel free to open issues or PRs with ideas, improvements, or questions.
+Please feel free to open issues or pull requests with ideas, improvements, or questions.
+Additionally, I've added a discussions tab to just communicate with me directly.
+Constructive criticism is the best way to get feedback and resolve problems!

 ---